The Ralph Ellison Library Honors Its Native Son

-Currently, Oklahoma City has a population of approximately 644,000, which is more than twice the number of residents during Ellison’s day.
+Currently, Oklahoma City has a fairly large population that is more than twice the number of residents during Ellison’s day.
 The Ralph Ellison Library is located northeast of central Oklahoma City.

-You can find Ellison’s Invisible Man as a free ebook at www.gutenberg.org.
-This is an intense story recommended for high school students, college students, and adults.
+You can find Ellison’s Invisible Man at most any library or bookstore.
+It is an intense story recommended for high school students, college students, and adults.